ideaconsult/Toxtree.js/README.md

 ```
 jToxDataset.processFeatures(features)
 ```
 Very important function in unified feature processing.
-It traverses all reported features, merging those that mean one and the same thing, as reported by their `sameAs` parameter, also takes care of predefined features that can instruct it to "accumulate" certain feature value inside the dataset entry, itself.
+It traverses all reported features, merging those that mean one and the same thing, as reported by their `sameAs` parameter, also takes care of predefined features that can instruct it to "location" certain feature value inside the dataset entry, itself.
 This is called internally by `processDataset()` or should be called if `features` parameter is passed to the later.

 ```
 jToxDataset.processEntry(entry, features, fnValue)
 ```
 Used extensively during dataset preprocessing.
 When traversing the dataset, each `entry` is passed with already preprocessed `features` so that features that need to have their values extracted and set separately _are_ processed here.
-Also, if several features are setup to accumulate their values in same entry's property - it is also done here. `fnValue` function (the same passed to `processDataset()`) can participate in the process, it has the following definition: `fnValue(oldValue, newValue)`.
+Also, if several features are setup to location their values in same entry's property - it is also done here. `fnValue` function (the same passed to `processDataset()`) can participate in the process, it has the following definition: `fnValue(oldValue, newValue)`.

 ```
 jToxDataset.shortFeatureId(featureId)